python-rope/pylsp-rope/README.md

 ### Extract method

 This refactoring works by triggering a CodeAction when selecting a block of code.

 ### Extract variable

 This refactoring works by triggering a CodeAction when selecting a Python expression.

 ### Inline

 This refactoring works by triggering a CodeAction when the cursor is on a resolvable Python identifier.

+### Use function

+This works by triggering a CodeAction when the cursor is on the function name of a `def` statement.

 ### Method to method object

-This refactoring works when the cursor is on a function definition.
+This works by triggering a CodeAction when the cursor is on the function name of a `def` statement.

 ## Caveat